wongwh2002/CS2113TeamProject/docs/UserGuide.md

 **Format:** `list incomes`

 The user will then be prompted to select a time range.
+Only entries that are dated within the selected time range will be displayed.
+<br> E.g. If today is 20 November 2024 (Wednesday) and the user chooses option 2 (this week),  only income entries
+from the current week's Monday (18 November 2024) to Sunday (24 November 2024) will be shown.

 Only entries that are within the time range will be displayed.

 **Example Input and Output**